kp-pham/tic-tac-toe/README.md

 ![Screenshot of the three-by-three grid with the square in the middle of the grid marked with a grey cross and the square in the bottom righthand corner of the grid colored white.](images/white-focused.png)

 When the second player's turn is the current turn, the square is colored white as a visual indication that the square is focused.
-Pressing ```SHIFT + TAB``` would focus the square to the left.
+Pressing ```SHIFT + TAB``` would focus the square to the left when the focused square is at the edge of the grid.
 Pressing ```ENTER``` would mark the focused square with a nought.

 ![Screenshot of the three-by-three grid with the square in the middle of the grid marked with a grey cross and the square to the left of the square in the middle colored grey.](images/next-focused-square.png)